Protecting yourself from your own bad laws

 Best things to focus on with concealed carry

 My personal preference is our Original Holster as I have found it to be the most versatile for clothing as well as the most comfortable.
 If I am hiking or wearing a belt (like when hunting) I switch to my RELIC series tuckable holster as it is cut for my optic.
-Finally, I would look at getting training, not just run of the mill pass the requirement for your state training, but quality training because if you need to use your firearm, you should be confident you can do so correctly, at varied distance, without hurting bystanders.
+Finally, I would look at getting training, not just a run-of-mill pass requirement for your state training, but quality training because if you need to use your firearm, you should be confident you can do so correctly, at varied distances, without hurting bystanders.

 Author: Ian Bolser